QC-Edu/IntroQM/_sources/problems/Midterm3_2026.md

 <br><br>
 - The variational principle allows one to choose a wavefunction that gives the lowest energy, which provides the best wavefunction in an energetic sense.
 This isn’t the same as finding the closest wavefunction to the ground-state wavefunction (see below) but if your energy is close enough to the ground-state energy, you can be assured that the wavefunction is also very close to the ground-state wavefunction.
 Explain why.
 (Assume, for simplicity, that the ground state is nondegenerate.)
 <br><br>
-- Any system with a zero-point energy of zero is classical.
-Why?
 <br><br>
-- How would you compute the probability of observing an electron at the center of a box if the box contained 2 electrons?
-If it contained 4 electrons?
-If it contained 8 electrons?
-The probability of observing an electron at the center of a box with 3 electrons is sometimes *lower* than the probability of observing an electron at the center of a box with 2 electrons.
-Why?

 <br><br>
 - In one-electron atoms, the eigenenergies depend only on the principle quantum number, $n$, and not the angular momentum quantum number, $l$.
 Why are $s$ orbitals lower in energy than $p$ orbitals in real multielectron atoms, but not one-electron atoms?
 It turns out this is *not* an accidental degeneracy, but a hidden symmetry of the Hydrogen atom.
 <br><br>